Herman, Morton, The Architecture of Victorian Sydney, 1964

 battle for the world's most liveable city Lewis, M.

-development bewildered suburbanites ask: How did we end up in this
+bewildered suburbanites ask: How did we end up in this mess?
+With

-mess?
-With historical insight and characteristic candour Miles
+historical insight and characteristic candour Miles Lewis shows how

-Lewis shows how planners and politicians have ignored the
+planners and politicians have ignored the aspirations of many

 Photographs and text detailing the architectural and urban